Picture of Jennifer Lang

 Choral Conducting Music Education Music Engagement and Agency Sociology of music education informal music learning intergenerational singing

-Dr. Lang's research examines engagement and agency in music education programs, including informal music learning in a variety of educational contexts, music creation in the classroom, and intergenerational singing programs with singers with dementia.
+Dr. Lang's research examines engagement and agency in music education programs, including informal music learning in a variety of educational contexts, music and language learning for Newcomer Youth in Canada, and intergenerational singing programs with singers with dementia.

 Awards & Honours